-The Department of Family and Consumer Sciences, formerly the Department of Home Economics, is a part of the School of Education and Urban Studies.
-The Department offers the Bachelor of Science degree in, Family and Consumer Sciences with an option between two comprehensive tracks; Fashion Merchandising and General Family and Consumer Studies.
-The Department's curriculum encompasses the study of relationships among people in their personal spaces, focusing on th impact of the physical, biological, social and economic environments. and their effects on human behavior and development.
+The Department of Family and Consumer Sciences, formerly the Department of Home Economics, offers the Bachelor of Science degree in Family and Consumer Sciences with two comprehensive tracks; Fashion Merchandising and General Family and Consumer Studies.
+The department's curriculum encompasses the study of relationships among people in their personal spaces, focusing on the impact of the physical, biological, social and economic environments, and their effects on human behavior and development.

 1700 E. Cold Spring Lane